metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ## Solutions

-If the designer were coding the following design decisions were taken:
+If the designer were coding or consulting with a developer the following design decisions were taken:

 1. Do not hide posts on smaller screens &mdash; wrap them into a navigation element.
 This way the resources used to get all posts on the back-end would have been not wasted on the front-end.